justinjianto/DH110/ASSIGNMENT01/README.md

 ### URL
 [Website Link](https://splice.com/sounds/beatmaker)
 ### About the website
-Splice is a website that allows for users to quickly create beats online using different electronic instruments and allowing for switching out of different music sets.
+Splice is a website that allows for users to quickly create beats by clicking on the instrument and the place you want it to play online using different electronic instruments and allowing for switching out of different music sets for each individual instrument.
 ### Initial Thoughts
 I really like the interface that Splice provides, which directly allows for users to quickly to start playing with different music sounds.
 However, after looking deeper it provides very little help in terms of how to work beyond the basics, as in using the different sets for instruments in the bottom.
 It requires a lot of expirementing from the end user to guess and check what is happening
 ### Evaluation